 Here are the reasons why I do not like meal prep:

 - Sundays are not meant for cooking.
 Spending all day in the kitchen getting food ready for the week is not my idea of fun.

 - The nasty dry chicken five days in a row for lunch does not sound appealing.

 - The f-ing dishes.
 I have never been a fan of doing the dishes, yet meal prepping meant I had a week’s worth of dishes to do in one night.

-- Having to do dishes after spending a shit ton of time cooking all day was not my idea of fun… it was like add salt to my wounds.
+- Having to do dishes after spending a shit ton of time cooking all day was not my idea of fun… it was like adding salt to my wounds (not my chicken).